mite-standard/.github/CONTRIBUTING.md

 The [MITE Web Portal Repository](https://github.com/mite-standard/mite_web) contains the code for the MITE web application.
 As a web application, unit testing is less strictly enforced.
 However, a local rebuild of the Docker container is required before submitting a pull request.

+### Co-Authorship

+Active contributors are generally invited to become co-authors of the next publication of MITE.
+Please refer to the [GOVERNANCE](https://github.com/mite-standard/.github/blob/main/GOVERNANCE.md#publications--attribution) document for details.